Kung Fu (1972 TV series): Sets

-That visual conception made it unnecessary to build long and high stone walls for those sets, especially because the studio offered Kung Fu a large stage on which there was a standing set of the big hall from Camelot.
+That visual conception made building long and high stone walls for those sets unnecessary, especially because the studio offered Kung Fu a large stage on which was a standing set of the big hall from Camelot.
 That presented the advantage of ready-made stone walls if the side wings of the temple were to appear in a take.
-The scenes among the flickering candles would become a signature of the series.
+The scenes among the flickering candles became a signature of the series.
 For other Chinese sets, he used carved wooden partitions to enhance plain walls, or giant sculptured lions to give simple gardens an aura of grandeur.

-For the railroad camp location, a place close to Hollywood was needed, so the well-known Vasquez Rocks were chosen.
-As for the Western scenes, the old western streets on the Warners lot were easily adaptable to the series' multiple requirements.
+For the railroad camp location, a place close to Hollywood was needed, so the well-known Vasquez Rocks location was chosen.
+As for the Western scenes, the old Western streets on the Warner Bros. lot were easily adaptable to the series' multiple requirements.
 Lourié's solution of the temple and the other sets both in budgetary and visual terms was key in getting the go-ahead for the movie pilot from the production department, and for the subsequent series.

-In his memoir, Eugène Lourié praises Jerry Thorpe's vision, courage and inventiveness to undertake the Kung Fu project with a reduced TV budget.
-At the minute 4:32 of the documentary The Tao of Caine, Jerry Thorpe says about him: "The art director, Eugène Lourié, his talents were unending.
-He converted a medieval castle that had been built for Camelot on the backlot into an AD 2nd to 3rd century Shaolin monastery, for a buck and a quarter.
+In his memoir, Eugène Lourié praises Jerry Thorpe's vision, courage, and inventiveness to undertake the Kung Fu project with a reduced TV budget.
+At minute 4:32 of the documentary The Tao of Caine, Jerry Thorpe says about him: "The art director, Eugène Lourié, his talents were unending.
+He converted a medieval castle that had been built for Camelot on the backlot into an AD second- to third-century Shaolin monastery, for a buck and a quarter.
 He cannibalized every scene dock in the industry.
 It was amazing to watch."

 The Camelot Castle, already converted into a Shaolin temple and with some additions, became a main set for the 1973 musical Lost Horizon during its 1972 April to June shooting period.

-From late 1972 to early 1975, it became again a Shaolin temple while the Kung Fu episodes were in production, with the Emmy Award winner Antony Mondello and John Lamphear as set decorators.
+From late 1972 to early 1975, it became again a Shaolin temple while the Kung Fu episodes were in production, with Emmy Award winner Antony Mondello and John Lamphear as set decorators.

-When visiting the backlot in 1980, Lourié was sorry to find out that a large part of the western streets had been bulldozed.
+When visiting the backlot in 1980, Lourié was sorry to find out that a large number of the Western streets had been bulldozed.
 As for the imposing castle/temple/lamasery, it lasted for a few more years until it was torn down and substituted by a parking lot and the Bridge offices building (1994).

 Special effects

-The series used slow-motion effects for the action sequences, which Warner Brothers had previously utilized in the 1969 Sam Peckinpah film The Wild Bunch and were also subsequently utilized for the action sequences in the science-fiction series The Six Million Dollar Man.
+The series used slow-motion effects for the action sequences, which Warner Bros. had previously used in the 1969 Sam Peckinpah film The Wild Bunch, and were also subsequently used for the action sequences in the science-fiction series The Six Million Dollar Man.